How To Save On Health Insurance

 When you’re comparing health insurance plans and working out how to save on health insurance, take a close look at the extras being offered on each type of plan.
 You may prefer to lower your premium by choosing no extras at all.
 If you do find you use common ones like optical and dental it’s worth keeping those ones in however.
 If you don’t think you’ll ever use things like acupuncture, naturopathy or physiotherapy, cut them out and save some dollars.

 Some plans give you extras in groups, others allow you to fully customise exactly what you pay for.
 So make sure you are only paying for what you realistically need.

 Look closely at the extras offered on each type of private health insurance plan.

 Depending on your age and taxable income, the Australian government gives a rebate on private health insurance, as it takes some strain off the public health system.
 When signing up to a new health insurance plan, you have the option of receiving the rebate as a reduction in your monthly premium or just get it all at tax time.

 On top of that, by having private health insurance you may be exempt from paying the Medicare Levy Surcharge in your tax return too – so make sure you have your details handy when lodging your taxes and save yourself some money.

 If you think you’re paying too much for your health insurance, there’s help at hand!
-Billy Sumo loves saving money for everyday Australians, so check out our health insurance comparison page.
-You can even call us on 1300 391 478 and we can show you exactly how to save on health insurance and put more money back in your pocket.
+Billy Sumo loves saving money for everyday Australians.
+We’d love nothing more than to show you exactly how we could save on health insurance and put more money back in your pocket.